GamerRodri/SocialCraft-Official-Versions-List/README.md

 Once it is finished loading and shows the main menu, close Minecraft,

-Now, download the latest 1.16.5 forge version here: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.5.html.
+Now, download the latest 1.16.5 forge version [here](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.5.html).

 Run the downloaded file as you would with an .exe file.
 Now, set the installation type to "Install Client", and click "OK".